 Many municipalities and government operations must comply with EPA requirements for employee training in Stormwater, IDDE, and SPCC regulations.
 Our step-by-step training videos show municipal employees the proper ways to ensure these laws are followed and the environment is protected.
 Municipal Storm Sewer System operators (MS4s) are the frontline in the fight against stormwater pollution, and it is vital they set the example for others with proper pollution prevention techniques.
-There are 6 titles offered.

 Municipal (SPCC) Spill Prevention, Control, & Countermeasure

 This training video program details the SPCC regulation for municipal employees and contractors.
 Subjects covered in the training program are the SPCC regulations, SPCC plan, spill clean-up, operations, maintenance, oil transfers, used oil, and discharge procedure protocols.
 (27 minutes)